-Research Data Management in Practice: Lessons and Reflections from Researchers
+Research Data Management in Practice: A roundtable with researchers

 Keiko Kanno